Can AI help address airport staff shortages as travel rebounds?

 Intelligent forecasting is the key to airport agility

 Ultimately, airports must become more agile and make proactive decisions based on accurate passenger information from multiple data inputs.
-This requires a single source of real-time truth across the airport – and continuously-revised passenger forecasts – so that the right information is getting to the right people at the right time.
+This requires a single source of real-time truth across the airport – and continuously-revised passenger forecasts – so that the right information gets to the right people at the right time.

 Veovo helps airports globally adapt to new processes and changing travel patterns, unlock efficient ways of working and provide safer journeys.
 Please get in touch to arrange a call with one of our experts to explore how we can help your business.